-- Do you think Data Science can be useful to our organisation?
+- Do you think Data Science can be useful to our organization?
 How?

-- What are the different type of Analytics? (for ex., Descriptive, Predictive, Discovery and Prescriptive..)
+- What are the different types of Analytics? (for ex., Descriptive, Predictive, Discovery, and Prescriptive..)

-- What would be the timeline you suggest to transform our organisation to Data Science enabled organisation (Typically this question for senior professionals as Data Scientist)
+- What would be the timeline you suggest to transform our organization to Data Science enabled organization (Typically this question for senior professionals as Data Scientist)

 These questions are intended to test your knowledge in applied statistics and math.